 This is a common misconception.
 Reverse logistics is when a product travels backwards through the logistics flow.
 This can happen for any number of reasons, such as recycling or returns.

-Why has green logistics become a priority in the logistics industry?
+Why has green logistics become a priority in retail and the logistics industry?

 Freight and the transportation industry have had a major impact on greenhouse gas emissions.
 Transportation as a sector is the single largest contributor of greenhouse gas emissions in the U.S., standing in at 28%.
 With the expected increase in online shopping and subsequently last mile delivery, this number is expected to grow to 30% according to the WEF.